8 Learning Styles | Overview and Types

 Do you talk to yourself most time when you are thinking hard, studying, or trying to solve a problem?
 If the above best describes you, then you are likely a predominantly auditory learner.

-Auditory learners have an advantage in the traditional classroom setting because lessons are most delivered in audio format.
+Auditory learners have an advantage in the traditional classroom setting because lessons are mostly delivered in audio format.

 An auditory learner will not want to miss classes because their understanding is facilitated via attentive listening during class teaching.
-This category of learners will also prefer to discuss with others a particular subject.
+This category of learners will also prefer to discuss with others about a topic than reading.

 Individuals who are predominantly auditory learners might do better if such a child finds themselves where teaching is mainly via audio classes.